 The idea of the Era of Good Feeling originated from the deepest political desires of the time.
-Political theorist believed that parties were bad for democracy and the framers of the Constitution had hoped that there would not be any political parties.
-The era came about not as result of the achievement of the goal but rather the failure of the Federalist Party and it near disintegration.
+Political theorists believed that parties were bad for democracy and the framers of the Constitution had hoped that there would not be any political parties.
+The era came about not as result of the achievement of the goal but rather the failure of the Federalist Party and its near disintegration.
 It was Madison's hope that the one party rule that he enjoyed would evolve into true non-partisanship.
 That was not to be.
 The collapse of the Federalist Party resulted in people with diverse political views joining the Republican Party.
-Within a short period of time the party had lost its cohesion and instead of partisanship politics devolved into a period of factionalism.
+Within a short period of time the party had lost its cohesion, and instead of partisanship politics, devolved into a period of factionalism.